 We are pleased to offer a Spanish version of the Career Cluster Guide Book, “Guía de los Grupos de las Carreras en Nuevo México“.

 The career planning process is the cycle students follow when preparing for employment in occupations that match their interests.
 The process can be repeated as needed to help students find their place in the world of work.

-*We are currently in the process of updating the Career Clusters Guide Book to the 3rd edition.
-Please fill out the order form via the link below to be included in the first round of distribution once the new edition goes to press in late November 2019.
+We have updated the Career Clusters Guide Book to the 3rd edition.
+Please fill out the order form via the link below to receive the newly-released 3rd edition (English and/or Spanish).

 New Mexico Career Pathways